Simultaneous Graphical Dynamic Modeling: GDP Example: Illustrating Graphical and Factor Structure

-\parablu{Model Form.} The univariate DLM for each of the $j=1:16$ series has a $3-$vector $\x_{jt}$ with first element equal to 1, followed by the lag$-1$ outcomes of the Australia and New Zealand series.
-This defines a time-varying, sparse vector autoregressive form for $\bmu_t$ to (partly) predict short-term changes based on the lagged control series, with local intercepts that can captures otherwise unexplained trends over time.
-Each series then has either one or two simultaneous parents, displayed in Figure~\ref{fig:GDPspgraph}.
-This simultaneous parental graph is selected as an example to underlie the methodological developments of this paper; it is based on simple exploratory analysis of the pre-reunification data alone, noted in Appendix~\ref{app:GDPparents}.
-The implied (conditional independence) graph defining the sparsity pattern in $\bOmega$ is shown there with additional discussion.
-We comment further on the broader questions of parental set selection-- beyond the scope of the current paper-- in Section~\ref{sec:summary}.
+The univariate DLM for each of the $j=1:16$ series has a $3-$vector $\x_{jt}$ with first element 1, followed by lag$-1$ outcomes of Australia and New Zealand series.
+This defines a time-varying, sparse vector autoregressive form for $\bmu_t$ to (partly) predict short-term changes based on the lagged control series, with local intercepts to capture otherwise unexplained trends.
+This model form is overlaid with the following numerical specifications.

-\parablu{Priors and Discount Factors.} Time notation replaces $t=1,2,\ldots$ with years $t=1960,1961,\ldots$ for contextual clarity.
-For $j \in 1:q$, the priors at time $t = 1961$ have $\m_{j,1961}^* = (0.05,0,...,0)$, $\M_{j,1961}^* = \text{diag}(0.0025,0.1,...,0.1)$, $n_{j,1961}^* = 4$, and $s_{j,1961}^* = 0.0004$.
-The prior mean for the intercept of the series is 0.05, representing approximately 5\% GDP growth, and the prior mean for all other coefficients is 0.
-Discount factors are $\delta = 0.95$ for state parameters and $\beta = 0.95$ for volatilities, choices based on evaluating cumulative one-step marginal likelihoods during the pre-intervention period across a grid of plausible values; this uses the new methodology of Section~\ref{sec:marglikcalc}, and further details are given in Appendix~\ref{app:GDPdiscountselection}.
-Finally, the OAM analysis is based on taking $\delta=0.50$ at (and only at) $t=1991$ in order that the model be more adaptive to immediate post-intervention data; the OAM analysis reverts to using $\delta = 0.95$ again from $t=1992$ onwards.